This Is Why Light Bulbs Pop When They're Dead

 The electricity in an incandescent bulb travels through a vertical wire across a tungsten filament—the horizontal part of the bulb—and down the second contact wire.
 The tungsten in the filament provides a fair amount of resistance to the electricity that's traveling through it, and it's this friction that causes it to glow.
 However, all that resistance puts a lot of wear and tear on the filament over time, and when this tightly-stretched wire breaks, it makes that familiar pop.

-Temperature variations on an incandescent bulb’s surface will occasionally cause it to do more than just emit a popping sound, however.
-Extreme temperatures that cause fragility in the bulb’s surface or a weak base that allows the delicate balance of gas inside the bulb to escape will cause incandescent bulbs to actually explode from time to time, just one of the reasons light bulbs made our list of the 50 Deadliest Things in Your Home.
+Temperature variations on an incandescent bulb's surface will occasionally cause it to do more than just emit a popping sound, however.
+Extreme temperatures that cause fragility in the bulb's surface or a weak base that allows the delicate balance of gas inside the bulb to escape will cause incandescent bulbs to actually explode from time to time, just one of the reasons light bulbs are one of the 50 Deadliest Things in Your Home.

 While there's little to be done about the untimely demise of your incandescent bulbs, technological advances are making those old-school bulbs and their death knells all but obsolete.
 CFL bulbs, which produce light by introducing an electric current into an argon-filled tube hosting a tiny amount of mercury and a phosphor coating, have taken away a major proportion of incandescent bulbs' market share over the past decade.